Thermal Needle Probe measurement Thermal Needle Probe measurement

 Why It’s Useful:

-• Assists in predicting system efficiency and long-term performance.
+• Predicts system efficiency and long-term performance.

 When Is It Used?